juanlucasumali/mentored-fa22-rampup/README.md

 <br/>

 > ## 🤔 About
 Introducing: The Chord Progression Generator 3000!
-As a student double majoring in Computer Science and Music, I've always wanted to work on a project that would marry both these passions of mine — and that's exactly what this is!
+As a someone passionate in both **coding and music**, I've always wanted to work on a project that would **marry both these passions of mine** — and that's exactly what this is!
 Why a chord progression generator specifically?
 Well, during the songwriting process, designing just the right chord progression is what I struggle with the most.
 So, with the help of HTML, CSS, and JavacSript, I built something that designs it for me instead!

 <br/>